-Difference Between a Business Name, a Trading Name and a Legal Name
+Difference Between Business Name, Trading Name & Legal Name

 Unsure whether to register your business name?
 Here's everything you need to know about registering a business name.